 In April 2018, the Centers of Medicare and Medicaid Services (CMS) started mailing new Medicare cards to beneficiaries.
 The new Medicare card program ends in April 2019.
 Likely, you have not received your new Medicare card yet.
 It will have a different look and feel than the one you have been carrying around in your wallet or purse over the last several years.
 What has changed and why is this important?
 That is what we discuss today.
 In this article, we discuss the 10 things you need to know about your new Medicare card.

-Veterans: we thank you for your service.
-If you are approaching age 65, or at this age already, you might be wondering about Medicare and how it works with your Veteran’s Affairs (VA) benefits.
-The good news?
-You have options for your health insurance.
-The bad news?
-Yes, it can be confusing.
-In this article, we discuss how your VA benefits work with Medicare.
-[Read more…]
+Veterans: first, we thank you for your service.
+If you are approaching age 65, or beyond this age already, you might be wondering about Medicare and how it works with your Veteran’s Affairs (VA) benefits.
+It can be tricky and mistakes happen.

 When a person is searching for the right final expense or burial insurance, sometimes the breadth of carriers and products makes the process confusing and intimidating.
 The person becomes frustrated.
 Then he or she stops this important coverage altogether, leaving his or her family exposed to a potential financial burden.

 You don’t need to feel that way with the NGL Funeral Expense Trust.